 I’m someone who hates at home workouts.
 The whole following along with a Youtube video thing is just something that I’ve never enjoyed which is why I love running so much.
 But I’m sure we can all agree that after a while, doing just one type of exercise gets a little boring.
 Which brings me to my latest form of exercise, skipping.

 So I’ve been spending time everyday getting to grips with the software.
-For now I’m focusing on super simple designs while I’m getting used to it.
-We’re talking a background and one more layer level basic.
+For now I’m focusing on simple designs while I’m getting used to it.
 But, considering I don’t have much experience using Photoshop, I’m actually really into the few pieces that I’ve made so far.
 Plus it’s a lot of fun for me to get back into art!

 You’ll know already that I’m always listening to music, but recently I’ve been listening specifically to Bossa Nova music.
 Ever since I shared my 3 playlist picks from Spotify, I haven’t been able to stop jamming to the Bossa Nova playlist.
 Other than to work on this month’s playlist for The Legend Slot of course!